WeblateOrg/weblate/docs/admin.rst

 Customizing checks
 ------------------

-Weblate comes with wide range of consistency checks (see :ref:`checks`), though they might not 100% cover all you want to check.
+Weblate comes with wide range of quality checks (see :ref:`checks`), though they might not 100% cover all you want to check.
 The list of performed checks can be adjusted using :setting:`CHECK_LIST` and you can also add custom checks.
 All you need to do is to subclass :class:`trans.checks.Check`, set few